antoniobytedev-vitis/vitis-workshop/course/6.loop optimization/6.3 Loop flattening/exercise/solution.md

 | **Total Latency (cycles)**    |           4481           |              4100                   |                                    |
 | **LUTs Used**                 |        345               |           359                      |                                    |
 | **FFs Used**                  |   214                |            320                     |                                    |

+This solution achieves better performance by removing the overhead between inner and outer loops.